Reconstruction of broad features in the primordial spectrum and inflaton potential from Planck: Results

 \subsubsection{Bounds on spectral tilts}

 In the analysis explained above for Model-A and Tanh case we could not study allowed range of spectral indices separately at different scales since we used only one spectral index for all bins.
 In this regard we worked also with two bins model-B and model-C where in each bin we allow the spectral indices to vary independently.
 The spectral indices of the first and second bins are denoted by $n_{\rm b1}$ and $n_{\rm b2}$ respectively.
 In Fig.~\ref{fig:tiltcntrs} the results of the MCMC analysis are plotted.
-The results for model-B and model-C are plotted in upper and lower panels respectively.
-In the left panel the 3$\sigma$ contours of $n_{\rm b1}$ and $n_{\rm b2}$ are plotted which shows that the tilt of the first bin is unconstrained within the prior range.
+The results for model-B and model-C are plotted in upper and middle panels respectively.
+In the left panel the 3$\sigma$ contours of $n_{\rm b1}$ and $n_{\rm b2}$ are plotted (for upper and middle panel) which shows that the tilt of the first bin is unconstrained within the prior range.
 However, the spectral index of the second bin is constrained tightly and it rejects a completely scale invariant spectrum (corresponding to $n_{\rm b2}=1$ at $k>k_{\rm b1}$) with more than 3$\sigma$ confidence.
 Model-C has one less free parameter than Model-B and hence constrains the spectral indices with higher CL.
+A clearer picture can be provided in the right panel in the same figure for both the models.
+We have plotted samples from the left panel colored by the position of the bin.
+Note that the samples in model-B is more sparse than model-C. For example, when the bin position approaches $k_{\rm max}$ (say $r_{\rm b1}\simeq 0.6-0.7$, corresponding to ($\sim0.005-0.01{\rm Mpc^{-1}}$)) for model-B the first bin can have both red and blue tilt as red points are distributed in both sides of $n_{\rm b1}=1$ which implies that a worse fit imposed by a particular value of tilt can be compensated by the amplitude of the first bin.